 - shall either raise a diagnostic message and terminate the translation phase, or shall support unaligned memory accesses (perhaps at a cost to performance). - 6.6.14.5 The type of each struct or union field shall have a definite size. - 6.6.14.6 If given, the offset-specifier shall override the computed offset for a given field.
 If the user-defined offset for a field would not meet the alignment requirements for that type, the behavior is implementation-defined.
-The implementation shall either raise a diagnostic message and terminate the translation phase, or shall support unaligned memory accesses (perhaps at a cost to performance). - 6.6.14.7 The expression given for the offset-specifier shall be limited to the "6.9: Translation compatible expression subset", and shall have an integer type and a positive or zero value. - 6.6.14.8 The default value of a struct type shall be defined as a value whose fields assume the default values of their respective types.
+The implementation shall either raise a diagnostic message and terminate the translation phase, or shall support unaligned memory accesses (perhaps at a cost to performance). - 6.6.14.7 The expression given for the offset-specifier shall be an integer, and shall be limited to the "6.9: Translation compatible expression subset".
+Its value shall not be negative, and, if the field the offset-specifier applies to isn't the first field in the struct type, its value shall be greater than or equal to the offset of the previous field plus the size of the previous field's type. - 6.6.14.8 The default value of a struct type shall be defined as a value whose fields assume the default values of their respective types.
 If any field's default value is undefined, the struct type's default value shall also be undefined. - 6.6.14.9 The default value of a union type shall be undefined. - 6.6.14.10 If the struct-union-type form of struct-union-field is given, the parent type shall collect the fields of the child type as its own.
 The offset of each field within the child type shall be the sum of the offset within the child type and the offset the child type occupies within the parent struct.
 The identifier form shall be interpreted in the same manner as a struct-union-type if it refers to a type alias of a struct or union type, or an alias thereof, otherwise a diagnostic message shall be printed and the translation phase shall abort.